mutsujitakahashi/RepData_PeerAssessment1/PA1_template.md

 As number of intervals of a day is (60/5) * 24 = 288, they are all same date.

-They are converted to 0 through
+NA'S are converted to 0 through

 ```r